Influenza A Market Summary

 Influenza A Epidemiology

-- In 2024, the vaccine failure rate in the US was estimated to be around 70%.
+- In 2025, the influenza vaccine failure rate in the United States was estimated to be approximately 70%, indicating a substantial proportion of vaccinated individuals remained susceptible to infection.

 XOFLUZA (baloxavir marboxil): Roche and Shionogi